jbrcoleman/mlflow-integration/README.md

 # mlflow-integration
-Use mlflow for house pricing prediction model
+Use mlflow for models using different datasets